tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/WebCheckout integration/Payment-form.md

 ## Considerations
 * Make sure you have the right `merchantId`, `accountId`, and `apiKey`.
 * Use a different payment reference per payment.
-* Do not include spaces in parameter values
+* Do not include spaces in parameter values.
-* Do not include values with more than two decimal places
+* Do not include values with more than two decimal places.
-* Do not include special characters in the ```referenceCode```parameter
+* Do not include special characters in the `referenceCode` parameter.

 ## Variables
 The following variables can be included in the Payment form.